 The Brazilian struck next with a left high kick, also right to Henderson's jaw.
 That blow knocked the former Olympian out cold and left him flat on his back.

-The win is Belfort's fifth in his last six fights.
+The win is Belfort's fifth out of his last six fights.

 At 43, Henderson has accomplished enough to be a first ballot hall of famer.
 He has also now lost three straight fights.

-This last bout is the final one on Henderson's contract with the UFC.
-The wrestler may not have a great deal of leverage should he want to sign another deal with the organization.
+This last bout is the final one on Henderson's contract.
+The wrestler may not have a great deal of leverage should he head into contract negotiations with the UFC at this point.